cap-js/docs/advanced/publishing-apis/openapi.md

 _Note:_ `--openapi:url` is ignored when this option is specified.

-Using the `--openapi:config-file <JSON_config_filepath>` option, configurations for all supported options can be provided in a config file, which accepts a JSON file incorporating all the OpenAPI compile options.
-Inline options take precedence over those defined in the config file.
+Use the `--openapi:config-file <JSON_config_filepath>` option to provide configurations for all supported options in a configuration file.
+This file accepts a JSON format that incorporates all the OpenAPI compile options.
+Inline options take precedence over those defined in the configuration file.

 ```sh
 cds compile srv service.cds --to openapi --openapi:config-file configFile.json